 Secondly, your tax planners should be proactively forecasting your tax liabilities throughout the year.
 They should be reviewing your current financial statements periodically so they can prepare you for any upcoming liabilities.
 Furthermore, they should customize a tax plan for you to reduce those liabilities as much as possible.
 Hold them accountable.
 Expect them to keep you informed so that you aren’t caught off guard when your taxes are due.
 Ask them to create strategies with you and for you to help you reduce liabilities.

-While you have the right to ask your tax planners to work for you, they have the right to expect certain things from you, too.
-If you ask them to project your upcoming tax liabilities, you must promptly and periodically provide them with your current financial reports and statements so they can do that.
+While you have the right to ask your tax planners to work for you, they have the right to expect certain things from you, as well.
+If you ask them to project your upcoming tax liabilities, you must promptly and periodically provide them with your current financial reports and statements so that they can do so.
 Go back to point #2.
-Invest in a good accounting software to make your job easier and to make your tax planners’ job easier.
+Invest in good accounting software to make you and your tax planners’ job easier.
 Use a system that produces reports quickly and accurately.
 Don’t throw a shoebox full of receipts at your tax planners on February 15 and expect them to project what you’ll owe by February 20.
 Send them your balance sheets and income and expense statements throughout the year so they can project what you’ll owe the following March 15th.

 Additionally, give them as much information about your accounts and financials as possible.
 Even consider consulting your tax planners before you make a major financial decision.
 Did you sell a house this year?
 Have you bought a car?
 Are you paying for a child’s college tuition?
 Do you have any interest in purchasing new equipment for your business?
 Your tax planners can’t work with information they don’t have.
 They’d much rather receive too much information from you than too little.
 They can always set aside data they don’t need, but they can’t produce data they don’t have.